kyleburt95/150hw3/README.md

 Your task is to implement the MCTS method for playing Gomoku.
 The base game engine is from [here](https://github.com/HackerSir/PygameTutorials/tree/master/Lesson04/Gomoku).

+Important: Your commits should be using the Github Classroom link (in a private repository), not directly cloning from the open repositiory.

 Due date
 -----
 Feb-24 11:59pm Pacific Time.
 Extra credits for earlier submission (see below).